Dorn-Dürkheim

-Dorn-Dürkheim is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Mainz-Bingen district in Rhineland-Palatinate, Germany.
+Dorn-Dürkheim (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Mainz-Bingen district in Rhineland-Palatinate, Germany.

 Geography

 Location

 Dorn-Dürkheim lies between Mainz and Worms, in the “Heart of Rhenish Hesse”.
 The municipality belongs to the Verbandsgemeinde Rhein-Selz.

 History

 In 767, Dorn-Dürkheim had its first documentary mention in a document from the Lorsch Abbey.
 The municipality belonged from the 10th to 12th century to the Bishopric of Worms and passed thereafter as a fief to the Lords of Bolanden.
 Assigned to the Oberamt of Alzey beginning in 1457, Dorn-Dürkheim was temporarily occupied by the French, before the community, along with the whole province of Rhenish Hesse passed to the Grand Duchy of Hesse.
 In 1897, Dorn-Dürkheim acquired a railway link on the Osthofen–Gau-Odernheim line.

 Since the Second World War, Dorn-Dürkheim has belonged to the newly founded federal state of Rhineland-Palatinate, at first in the Alzey-Worms district.
 The municipality was incorporated into the Verbandsgemeinde of Guntersblum in 1972 and was also assigned to the Mainz-Bingen district.